 4.3.23.3 Selective reception of group addressed frames

-For the reasons given below, when transmitting a data MPDU that has a group addressed RA to a set of receiving STAs, the GLK transmitter must be willing to transmit those MSDUs so that they are accepted by an arbitrary subset of the associated GLK STAs, as provided by the IEEE Std 802.1Q bridge.
+For the reasons given below, when transmitting a data MPDU that has SYNRA addressing to a set of receiving STAs, the GLK transmitter must be willing to transmit those MSDUs so that they are accepted by an arbitrary subset of the associated GLK STAs, as provided by the IEEE Std 802.1Q bridge.

 The reason for such selective reception is to support requirements of IEEE Std 802.1Q bridges, and can include the MAC service requirement that, when an MSDU is sent, it is not subsequently received and processed by the transmitting station.
 When a GLK STA associated with a GLK AP sends an MSDU to that AP with a group address destination, the AP retransmits it but can use the selective reception facility to stop the originating GLK STA from accepting it.
 Also, since the AP Internal Sublayer Service SAPs are mapped to IEEE Std 802.1Q bridge ports, loop prevention might need the traffic to be blocked to one or more of the associated GLK STAs.
 Such blocking can be implemented by the selective reception facility.